cablehead/levee/docs/ohdotfour.md

     end
 ```

 Levee has a concept of a stream.
-A stream is usually combination of an io.R
+A stream is usually combination of an io.R and
-and a d.Buffer.
-So, a way to read additional bytes from a source and a
+a d.Buffer.
+So, a way to read additional bytes from a source into a reusable
-temporary reusable scratch pad of memory.
-When paired together it makes it
+scratch pad of memory.
+When paired together it makes it possible to parse an
-possible to parse an incoming stream bytes in a memory efficient way.
+incoming stream bytes in a memory efficient way.

 A stream is anything that provides the following interface: